Zombified: Music video

 The music video for the song was directed by Jensen Noen who had already directed the band's music videos for other songs such as "Popular Monster", "The Drug in Me Is Reimagined", and "I'm Not a Vampire (Revamped)".
 The music video shows Falling in Reverse fending off against zombies in a post apocalyptic world.
 The music video won Best of Festival - Music Video at the 2022 Richmond International Film Festival.

 In popular culture

-Radke's partner and professional wrestler Saraya currently uses "Zombified" as her entrance music in All Elite Wrestling.
+Radke's former partner and professional wrestler Saraya was reported in 2022 as using "Zombified" as her entrance music in All Elite Wrestling.